What Does a Personal Injury Lawyer Do?

 One common piece of advice is not to provide a statement to the other driver's insurance company since it will simply look for ways to deny liability.
-A personal injury lawyer may also recommend seeking medical treatment to document the relationship between the accident and the injury.
+An injury lawyer may also recommend seeking medical treatment to document the relationship between the accident and the injury.

 However, if the insurance company denies the claim, it's possible that the only way for the victim to recover is by going through a full civil trial.

 Litigation is complex and requires close adherence to proper procedures and rules of evidence.
 This is not a task best handled by a novice.

 Some surprising ways you didn't know a lawyer could help you

 Lawyers do have skills, you know.
 There are some great ways they can help:

 Personal injury firms may have their own investigators document the scene of an accident, interview witnesses and develop theories about how the incident occurred.
 These might be professional investigators or even retired cops working a new job.

 Outside experts such as accident reconstruction experts may be necessary if the cause of the accident is in dispute.
-Your attorney will have a dedicated roster of professionals he normally uses and will know who can assist.
+Your attorney will have a dedicated roster of professionals he or she normally uses and will know who can assist.